KhayaDillon/rails-reading-list-manager-project/planner.md

 --User can change status of book
--(currently reading, plan to read, on hold, finished, dropped) -dropped books are removed from shelf
--has one book currently reading
+-(currently reading, plan to read, on hold, finished, dropped) -dropped books are removed from shelf xx-has one book currently reading
 -if current page equals total, completed (model method)